Hymns for the solemnity of the Ascension, Year B (9 May or 12 May 2024)

 Lift Up Your Hearts, Believers - Dunstan

-Lord I Lift Your Name up High - Founds
+Lord I Lift Your Name on High - Founds

 Lord You Give the Great Commission - Rowthorn